 Rick Hormann was born in Philly, moved to Lake Havasu when he was 3.
 Was there to see the London Bridge be constructed.
 Mom and brother still there, now 50 years.
 Went to NAU on tennis scholarship.
 Coached HS teams.
 Moved to Prescott 12 years ago as sports coordinator.
 Now supervisor of 32 part-time, 4 full time.
 Rick has been in municipal government for 24 years.
 Three children, freshman, senior and college senior.
 Rick is also busy as the Arizona Youth State Director of National Softball Association.

-STRATEGIC PLANNING COMMITTEE: Dale Allen, Steve Appel, Terry Booth, RIck Bothell, Diane Cassidy, Connie Cloud, Larry Cloud, Mary Costa, Jan Gradle, Rick Hormann, Mary Houghton, Marcie Moody, Bob Muriello, Cee Muriello, Don Orseck, Sam Rice, Doug Seefeld, Bill Sneen, Tracey Thompson, and Peg Travers.
+STRATEGIC PLANNING COMMITTEE: Dale Allen, Steve Appel, Terry Booth, RIck Bothell, Connie Cloud, Larry Cloud, Mary Costa, Jan Gradle, Rick Hormann, Mary Houghton, Marcie Moody, Bob Muriello, Cee Muriello, Don Orseck, Sam Rice, Doug Seefeld, Bill Sneen, Tracey Thompson, and Peg Travers.
 Facilitated by Kevin Costa and Jaye Allen.

 PREVIOUS BOARD MEMBERS